-Two approaches for computing oil spills trajectories are commonly encountered in the literature; Lagrangian models and Eulerian models.
-The Lagrangian models (Shen e Yapa (1988)) consist basically in representing the oil slick by an ensemble of a large number of small parcels which are advected by a velocity which results from a combination of the action of winds and currents.
+Two approaches for computing oil spills trajectories are commonly encountered in the literature; Lagrangian and Eulerian models.
+The Lagrangian models (Shen e Yapa (1988)) consist basically in representing the oil slick by an ensemble of a large number of small parcels, which are advected by a velocity resulting from the combination of the action of winds and currents.
 Then, the slick is divided into pie shaped segments or strips, depending if the form of the slick is nearly circular or elongated.
-Fay (1969) spreading formulas are then applied to each segment.
-For the Eulerian approach, two model are usually encountered, those based in the mass and momentum equations applied to the oil slick (Hess and Kerr (1979), Benqué et. alii.
-(1982)), and those based on a convection-diffusion equation (Venkatesh (1988) among others), in which the diffusive part of the equation represents de spreading of oil by itself and the convective terms represents the advection of oil by currents and winds.
-The model presented in this paper belongs to the second category of Eulerian models and it is based on the integration of mass and momentum equation over the thickness of the oil slick.
+Fay spreading formulas are then applied to each segment.
+For the Eulerian approach, two model are usually encountered, those based in the mass and momentum equations applied to the oil slick (Hess and Kerr (1979), Benqué et alii.
+(1982)), and those based on a convection-diffusion equation (Venkatesh (1988), among others), in which the diffusive part of the equation represents de spreading of oil by itself and the convective terms represents the advection of oil by currents and winds.
+The model presented in this paper belongs to the first category of Eulerian models and it is based on the integration of mass and momentum equation over the thickness of the oil slick.
+It considers the spreading in inertial-gravity and viscous-gravity regimes, the slick transport by currents and wind and the oil evaporation.